 function.

 Rapid integration of new models: Increasingly, there are models being released that are faster and cheaper for specific workflows and use cases.
 Although Palantir will continue to provide quick support for first-class models from providers like OpenAI, Anthropic, and Gemini, we want you to be able to experiment with any new LLM immediately after its release.
-With this feature, you can connect new LLM into the Palantir platform in less than 15 minutes.
+With this feature, you can connect a new LLM into the Palantir platform in less than 15 minutes.

-First-class accessibility across the Palantir platform: External model sources are no longer confined to code repositories.
+First-class accessibility across the Palantir platform: External model sources are no longer confined to Code repositories.
 LLMs registered with this feature are immediately available in Logic's useLLM

 .
 Additionally, support for accessing these models in Builder's useLLM